5 Reasons of which You Need to See Gorillas in Uganda

 1. You’ll Be Where Half of the World’s Mountain Gorillas Live.

-There are 2 gorillas trekking Parks in Uganda, Bwindi Impenetrable Forest National Park, and Mgahinga Gorilla National Park.
+There are 2 gorilla trekking Parks in Uganda, Bwindi Impenetrable Forest National Park, and Mgahinga Gorilla National Park.
 Gorillas don’t pay mind to political borders, so populations across the Virunga are relatively fluid.
 Uganda has an edge, however, since Bwindi alone is home to half of the world’s mountain gorillas.

 Bwindi Impenetrable Forest National Park (also called “The Place of Darkness” due to its dense treetops) is an ancient, montane, and lowland forest spanning 128 square miles.
 The region was named a UNESCO World Heritage site thanks to its incredible biodiversity and the large number of endangered species that call it home.

 Mgahinga Gorilla National Park accounts for 13 square miles of the larger Virunga habitat, which stretches across 168 square miles into Rwanda and the Democratic Republic of the Congo.
 The national park includes three of the eight major Virunga peaks: Mount Gahinga, Mount Muhabura, and Mount Sabinyo.
+5 Reasons of which You Need to See Gorillas in Uganda

-5 Reasons of which You Need to See Gorillas in Uganda2.
-You Can Fight Habitat Destruction By Supporting Community Enrichment.
+2. You Can Fight Habitat Destruction By Supporting Community Enrichment.

 Habitat destruction is the main threat to mountain gorillas.
 Communities around the parks are heavily populated, and residents have traditionally used the land around national park boundaries for farming or logging.